SmatMan/Enterprise-WiFi/README.md

 * No root access required
 * Easy recompilation for credential updates

-See [PRESET_CONFIGURATION.md](PRESET_CONFIGURATION.md) for detailed instructions on configuring and building APKs with preset credentials.

 ## Building
 To build with recent Android Studio, update the Gradle wrapper and plugin.
 This repo now targets SDK 34 and uses Gradle plugin 8.1.0.
 Run `./gradlew assembleDebug` to create an APK.